Phoenix LiveView Basics

 end

-2 | We use the @off_button_status to disable the off button right at the beginning. |
+2 | We use the disabled attribute with a conditional expression to disable buttons based on the current state |

-3 | We toggle the values of the buttons. |
+3 | We simply toggle the light bulb status in each event handler |

 We are all set.
 The buttons work in the way a user would like them to work and all without writing a single line of JavaScript.
 Phoenix LiveView takes care of all the updates.
 We can concentrate on the application development with Elixir.